botanicalpilot/thallusAPI/README.md

 * GET crop by id: https://thallus-api.herokuapp.com/api/crops/:id
 * Return all crops with common name: https://thallus-api.herokuapp.com/api/crops?common_name=<common>
 * Return all crops with scientific name: https://thallus-api.herokuapp.com/api/crops?common_name=<scientific name>
-* Other CRUD functionality is unavailable to public.
+* Other CRUD functionality is unavailable to public, but can be found in the models directory in this repository.

 ### Thallus means "a green shoot" in greek and is used in biology to refer to the undifferentiated vegetative tissue in fungi, algae, slime molds, lichens, and liverwarts.